Alfresco/acs-deployment/docs/helm-deployment-aws_kops.md

 EOF
 ```

-Install helm using above yaml file as an argument.
+Next, install Helm using the above YAML file as an argument:
 ```bash
 # Helm install nginx-ingress with args in ingressvalues.yaml file
 helm install stable/nginx-ingress \